SEKOIA-IO/documentation/docs/xdr/usecases/playbook/Get_events_information_from_alert.md

 # Get events information from alert

-This use case describes how to get the Mac Address of an alert.
+This use case describes how to get the MAC address of events associated with an alert.

 ## Prerequisites